 These sweaters are even thin enough to layer under a suit without negatively affecting the suit’s cut or profile.

-(And if you’re not sure how a suit should fit, check out this post about how to buy your first suit, which covers everything from how it should fit to what you can expect to pay.)
+(And if you’re not sure how a suit should fit, check out our guide, which covers everything you need to know.)

 Thin, But Not Flimsy